5 Easy Hacks That Make Artist Websites Great

 It doesn’t matter whether you are an established artist or just starting out: every artist needs a website.
 From first impressions to accessibility, a website is your gateway into becoming the professional artist that you want to be.

 Make sure that your domain name and URL slug is appropriate for the occasion – something like “www.yournameart.com” is always a sure bet.
-When your domain name and URL are clear, it becomes easier not only for galleries, curators and art collectors to find your work online, you’ll also find sales happening because of it!
+When your domain name and URL are clear, it becomes easier for galleries, curators and art collectors to find your work online.
+You’ll also notice sales happen because of it!
 Building an artist website is a lot like building one for any creative entrepreneur and there are loads of resources online to help you do so!

 Here are a few more reasons why every artist needs a website: